|

 Sleep for free

 Yes, it can be done!
-There are at least nine ways you can sleep absolutely for free.
-And the best news, none of them involves park benches or climbing out hotel windows and down fire escapes at 4am.
+There are at least ten ways you can sleep absolutely for free.
+And the best news, none of them involves park benches or sneaking out of hotel windows via the fire escape at 4am.

 Sleeping for Free